CommonAccord/Site-Org/Doc/Boehmig/500-kiss/debt-version.md

 3.3.Ti=Offering

-3.3.sec=Subject in part to the truth and accuracy of the Investor‚Äôs representations set forth herein, the offer, sale and issuance of this KISS are exempt from the registration requirements of any applicable state and federal securities laws, and neither the Company nor any authorized agent acting on its behalf will take any action hereafter that would cause the loss of such exemption.
+3.3.sec=Subject in part to the truth and accuracy of the Investorís representations set forth herein, the offer, sale and issuance of this KISS are exempt from the registration requirements of any applicable state and federal securities laws, and neither the Company nor any authorized agent acting on its behalf will take any action hereafter that would cause the loss of such exemption.

 3.4.Ti=Compliance with Other Instruments

-3.4.sec=The execution, delivery and performance of this KISS, and the consummation of the transactions contemplated hereby, will not constitute or result in a default, violation, conflict or breach in any material respect of any provision of the Company‚Äôs current Certificate of Incorporation or bylaws, or in any material respect of any instrument, judgment, order, writ, decree, privacy policy or contract to which it is a party or by which it is bound, or, to its knowledge, of any provision of any federal or state statute, rule or regulation applicable to the Company.
+3.4.sec=The execution, delivery and performance of this KISS, and the consummation of the transactions contemplated hereby, will not constitute or result in a default, violation, conflict or breach in any material respect of any provision of the Companyís current Certificate of Incorporation or bylaws, or in any material respect of any instrument, judgment, order, writ, decree, privacy policy or contract to which it is a party or by which it is bound, or, to its knowledge, of any provision of any federal or state statute, rule or regulation applicable to the Company.

 3.5.Ti=Valid Issuance of Stock